Neall37/Notes/Server/Common cmd.md

 `export OMP_NUM_THREADS=256  # or any number you prefer`

-The auto-thread-detection function in Stardist tends to be conservative.
-If you're aiming for faster performance, you can manually set `OMP_NUM_THREADS` to your desired number of threads.
-Just ensure that your computer can handle the specified amount without issues.
+(The auto-threads-detection function is active in Stardist if you don't set the OMP_NUM_THREADS.)